mozilla/addons-server/docs/topics/install/docker-machine.rst

     docker-machine create --driver=virtualbox addons-dev

-Then you can export the variables so that docker-compose can talk to the docker service.
+Then you can export the variables so that ``docker compose`` can talk to the docker service.
 This command will tell you how to do that::

     docker-machine env addons-dev